 Using the RPPA Bisch burden shifting framework.
 Lt.
 Leonard has demonstrated that he participated in a protected activity, that of filing a complaint for prohibited practices.
 The County's letter threatening disciplinary action if Lt.
 Leonard refused to withdraw this complaint was motivated by animus, that being to coerce and intimidate Lt.
 Leonard from exercising his rights under NRS Chapter 288.
 The County's only defense is that this letter was an attempt to avoid litigation, with no apparent business need or that this action would have occurred had Lt.
 Leonard had not filed his Complaint.
 In response, Lt.
 Leonard has shown that the County's explanation is pretextual, given the temporal proximity to the complaint, the nature of Lt.
 Leonard's claims, and the blatant threat of retaliation contained in the letter.
 Lt.
-Leonard has met his burden under the RPPA Bisch burden shifting standard.
+Leonard has met his burden under the RPPA/Bisch burden shifting standard.

-Therefore.
-Lt.
-Leonard has raised a justiciable claim under NRS 288.270(1)(a) and the Complaint must survive this Motion to dismiss.
-Billings and Brown EMRB Item No. 751.
+Thus, there is no doubt this letter had an intimidating and coercive intent to keep Lt.
+Leonard from exercising his protected activity of filing a claim under NRS Chapter 288, and the Respondents' have failed to provide a legitimate business reason for this action.
+Therefore, Lt.
+Leonard has raised a justiciable claim under NRS 288.270(1)(a) and the Complaint must survive this Motion to dismiss, Billings and Brown.
+EMRB Item No. 751.